North Carolina’s destructive wood pellet energy industry expanded rapidly during Governor Cooper’s first term in office.

 The Cooper Administration approved the construction of 2 new wood pellet facilities and the massive expansion of 3 existing wood pellet facilities.
 The biomass industry is having a huge and unaccounted for impact on North Carolina’s forests, our climate, and the well-being of North Carolina residents.
 Yet the rapid expansion of this industry continues without any meaningful public or policy discourse.

-- North Carolina has 5 wood pellet facilities in NC.
+- North Carolina has 4 industrial-scale wood pellet production facilities.
 Enviva operates production plants in Northampton County, Hertford County, Sampson County, and Richmond County.
-Active Energy Renewable Power now operates a 5th new facility in Robeson County.
+Active Energy Renewable Power attempted to open a 5th plant in Robeson County, but the plant was canceled after community opposition and research revealed many violations.
 Enviva also operates an export facility at the port of Wilmington.

 - European power stations burn 2.5 million tons of North Carolina wood pellets per year.